 Just Keanu Reeves saying “You wanted me back, I’m back”, delivered with all that peculiarly awesome woodenness that he’s so good at, in the trailer for John Wick: Chapter 2 was enough to get those of us who enjoyed the original 2014 action hit more than a bit excited.
 Now I know that our webmistress Bat was a huge fan of the first movie.
 I liked it a lot: to many older action fans like myself the movie was a breath of fresh air in a genre which nowadays seems to be dominated by watered down violence, CGI, and action sequences comprised of loads of tiny edits so you can’t see who’s doing what and to whom and where.
 I liked the tantalising glimpses of a yakuza-type criminal underworld, the sly irony [Wick doesn’t go on a roaring rampage of revenge because of the death of his wife, but because of the death of his dog], the rough and ready nature of Wick’s fighting style – two thirds jujitsu, one third a bit of everything else including street brawling….I liked a great deal of things in the film.
 But I also felt that it could have been a lot better, that was just a little bit lacking, that it seemed like a bit like a dry run for a much improved sequel.
 And now that much improved sequel has arrived, a sequel which should be held up as doing many of the things a sequel should do.
 It explores further the world of the first film.
-It delivers more, bigger and better action with sacrificing the slight ‘independent’ movie feel the first one had.
+It delivers more, bigger and better action without sacrificing the slight ‘independent’ movie feel the first one had.
 It’s more brutal but also funnier.
 It brings back some familiar beats from the original and provides much of what fans loved about it, but goes down a few different paths.
 Yep, to use a cheesy and overused term, John Wick: Chapter 2 – for much of the time anyway – rocks.

 “If anything, the stories about him have been watered down” says Russian mobster Abram Tarasov – brother of Viggo and uncle of Iosef from the first film – to one of his lackeys, a line which tells us that this film is entirely aware of its own absurdity but will stop short of actually taking the piss.
 Tarasov immediately finds out if this is true or not as Wick comes for his car which is in Tarasov’s garage, resulting a great car and bike chase and a spot of fighting, a sequence where I felt like cheering.
 Real stunts!
 No shakycam!
 A hero who, in the middle of having a set-to with an opponent, is just as likely to do an ‘Indiana Jones’ and pull out a gun and blow the other guy away as he is to carry on fighting.
 If anything Wick is even more unrestrained in his viciousness this time – in one bit he knocks someone down in his car and the guy, though slowly walking, is clearly severely injured and harmless, yet Wick has another run at him and smashes his body against a wall.
 His toughness is taken to often ludicrous proportions in this movie though – throughout he’s constantly shot and you see the blood but he doesn’t seem to be actually hurt that much, and he’s even knocked down by a car several times but gets up immediately.